christine-contreras/project-bestbooks/README.md

-# Best Books API
+# Best Books | A Full Stack App

-This API is a simple web API where you make CRUD calls to a server to organize a book clubs app.
+This app lets you create book clubs with your friends where you can track goals, create discussion questions, and comment on the discussion questions.

-## Front-end Project Task Management Interface
+## Backend and Front-end Interfaces

+You can use this API alone: [see the repo](https://github.com/christine-contreras/best-books-api)

-You can use this API in conjunction with my front-end project management app [see the repo](https://github.com/christine-contreras/project-bestbooks-client)
+You can use this front-end app alone: [see the repo](https://github.com/christine-contreras/project-bestbooks-client)

-## Technologies Used in API
+## Technologies Used

+Front-end

+- JavaScript
+- React
+- Mui
+- React Router
+- Goodreads API

+Backend

 - Ruby on Rails
 - ActiveRecord